ivicajan/LoRa_drifters/README.md

 ## Mesh Network (optional)
-The LoRa Drifters implementation can work with a mesh network provided the `USING_MESH` is defined and not commented out (in `loraDrifterServant.ino`).
-In order to use the mesh network, the user must name set a servant drifter with a local address `byte localAddress = 0x66` to match their `String drifterName = "D06"`, for example.
-No changes need to be made to the masters implementation provided that `USING_MESH` is defined and not commented out (in `loraDrifterMaster.ino`).
+The LoRa Drifters implementation can work with a mesh network provided the `USING_MESH` is defined and not commented out (in `lora_drifter_servant.ino`).
+In order to use the mesh network, the user must name set a servant drifter with a local address `byte local_address = 0x66` to match their `String drifter_name = "D06"`, for example.
+No changes need to be made to the masters implementation provided that `USING_MESH` is defined and not commented out (in `lora_drifter_master.ino`).

 The mesh network works by having the master node and servant nodes using duplex LoRa communications.
 The nodes are receiving and transmitting based on time slots and responses to messages.
 This mesh